zeroecco/boundless/documentation/site/pages/public-deployments.md

 ---
-title: Boundless Market Contract Deployments
+title: Public Deployments
 description: The Boundless Market's contracts are deployed only on Sepolia so far.
 ---

-# Boundless Market Contract Deployments
+# Public Deployments

 ## Contracts